django-haystack/django-haystack/docs/searchfield_api.rst

 ``forms.*Field`` are used within forms or ``models.*Field`` within models.

 They provide both the means for storing data in the index, as well as preparing the data before it's placed in the index.
+Haystack uses all fields from all ``SearchIndex`` classes to determine what the engine's index schema ought to look like.

 In practice, you'll likely never actually use the base ``SearchField``, as the subclasses are much better at handling real data.